 Once the breasts are cooked through, remove the Romano chicken from the skillet and place on a cooling rack that is set over paper towels.
 Allow to cool for 5 minutes before serving.

-What to serve with chicken romano
+What to serve with Cheesecake Factory Chicken Romano

 - 1 pound of spaghetti noodles